kelseykm/vcard4/README.md

 ## Introduction

-* This is a vCard JavaScript library that implements RFC 6350 fully.
+* This is a vCard JavaScript library, written in ES6, that implements RFC 6350 fully

-* That RFC defines the vCard data format for representing and exchanging a variety of information about individuals and other entities (e.g., formatted and structured name and delivery addresses, email address, multiple telephone numbers, photograph, logo, audio clips, etc.).
+* That RFC defines the vCard data format for representing and exchanging a variety of information about individuals and other entities (e.g., formatted and structured name and delivery addresses, email address, multiple telephone numbers, photograph, logo, audio clips, etc.)

-* The vCards made with this library are strictly version 4.0 vCards.
+* The vCards made with this library are strictly version 4.0 vCards

+* This library may be used in node or in the browser.
+It supports the latest versions of both out of the box.
+For use in old browsers or old node versions, you should transpile it with ___Babel___

 _NB: Functional parameters are referred to as arguments in the documentation_